wfi/maeden/README.md

 ## To Do

-1. fix exception in KeyboardController when terminating (either from eating food or suicide)
 1. refactor into simulator proper and agent controller folders
 1. put everything into a Java package; the challenge, however, is for controllers and the simulator proper to live and play nicely together with a minimum of hassle